influxdata/community-templates/docs/best_practices.md

 #### Variables from tags

 A common use case is in InfluxDB is to filter data by one of the `tags` in the measurement.
-You can make this configurable in your dashboard by making a Variable out of them.
+You can make this configurable in your Dashboard by making a Variable out of them.
 Create a Query Variable with a Flux query like this one:

 ```
 import "influxdata/influxdb/v1"